WELCOME

 If you aim for long term returns, study CRE investments to identify properties with strong rental potential.
 Look for properties that need minor updates to add value over time.

 For quicker returns, explore buying a distressed property where you can renovate and resell.
-If you want to live on site while renting out units, consider purchasing a duplex to ease into house hacking.
+If you want to live on site while renting out units, consider purchasing a duplex to ease into house hacking, a common first step in duplex investing.

 Risk Management and Exit Strategies